jekrch/eurovision-ranker/README.md

 Users can also view a geographical heat map of their ranking, which is implemented using [React Simple Maps](https://www.react-simple-maps.io/).

 Multiple rankings can be created by category with different weights given to each category to reflect the user's preferences.
-A weighted total ranking can then be calculated, which better reflects the competing values that contribute to the user's final judgment.
+A weighted total ranking can then be calculated, which reflects the competing values contributing to the user's final judgment.

 <img width="300" alt="image" src="https://github.com/jekrch/eurovision-ranker/assets/8173930/71bc60c8-7630-4df6-830d-fdddb28f4010">
 <img width="300" alt="image" src="https://github.com/jekrch/eurovision-ranker/assets/8173930/a6545c3f-ecc2-43cc-83e3-5dbd26ad72b9">